Group representation for even and odd involutive commutative residuated chains: The local unit element function

 Algebras will be denoted by bold capital letters, their underlying sets by the same regular letter unless otherwise stated.
 Sometimes the lattice operators of an FL$_e$-algebra will be replaced by their induced ordering $\leq$ in the signature, in particular, if an FL$_e$-{\em chain} is considered, that is, if the ordering is total.
-Call the elements $x\geq t$ of an FL$_e$-algebra $\mathbf X=(X, \wedge, \vee,\te, \ite{\te}, t, f)$ {\em positive}.
-Call $\mathbf X$ {\em conical} if all elements of $X$ are comparable with $t$.
+Call the elements $x\geq t$ of an FL$_e$-algebra $\mathbf X=(X, \wedge, \vee,\teALONE, \ite{\te}, t, f)$ {\em positive}.
+Call $\mathbf X$ {\em conic} if all elements of $X$ are comparable with $t$.
 Assume $\mathbf X$ is involutive.
-For $x\in X$ let $\tau(x)=\res{\te}{x}{x}$, or equivalently, define $\tau(x)$ to be the greatest element of $Stab_x=\{ u\in X \ | \ \g{u}{x}=x \}.$ For any positive idempotent element $u$ define $X_u=\{x\in X : \tau(x)=u\}$ and call it the $u$-layer of $\mathbf X$.
-A key step toward our representation theorem is to understand the role of the $\tau$ function.
+For $x\in X$ let or equivalently, define $\tau(x)$ to be the greatest element of $Stab_x=\{ z\in X \ | \ \g{z}{x}=x \}.$ A key step toward our representation theorem is to understand the role of the $\tau$ function.
 In investigating more specific odd involutive FL$_e$-algebras $\tau(x)$ was recognized to play the role of the \lq absolute value of $x$\rq\ and was denoted by $|x|$, see \cite{IdemP}.
-Lemma~\ref{tuttiINVOLUTIVE} and the definition of layers reveal the true nature of $\tau$ in the present, more general setting: $\tau$ can be view as a \lq local unit element\rq\ function.
-The $X_u$'s form a partition of $X$ by claim~(\ref{zetaRange_idempotent}), and if $x\in X_u$ then $\tau(x)$ is the unit element for the subset $X_u$ of $X$ by claim~(\ref{tnelnagyobb}).
-Some of the statements of the following lemma can be found in \cite{JS_Hahn}, too.
-We include their proofs to keep the paper self-contained.
+The definition of layers in (\ref{RetegDefinicio}) and Lemma~\ref{tuttiINVOLUTIVE} reveal the true nature of $\tau$ in the present, more general setting: $\tau$ can be view as a \lq local unit element\rq\ function.
+For any positive idempotent element $u$ define